Jason2Brownlee/AuthoritySite/notes/100m_offers.md

 Process (again):

 1. Step #1: We figured out our prospective client's dream outcome.
-2. Step #2: We listed out all the obstacles they’re likely to encounter on their way (our opportunities for value).
+2. Step #2: We listed out all the obstacles they're likely to encounter on their way (our opportunities for value).
 3. Step #3: We listed all those obstacles as solutions.
 4. Step #4: We figured out all the different ways we could deliver those solutions.
 5a.
 Step #5a: We trimmed those ways down to only the things that were the highest value and lowest cost to us.